Boyd H. Anderson High School: Academics

 Boyd Anderson had a Florida Comprehensive Assessment Test school grade of "C" for the 2011–12 academic year.

 Boyd Anderson High School is the first public school in Broward County to contain an accredited International Baccalaureate diploma program as a magnet program.
 It gained this distinction in December 1985.
 In September 2005, it began offering the "Middle Years" program.

-The school also has a Health and Wellness magnet program.
-Additionally, the school offers dual enrollment courses such as ENC101 Composition, Transportation, and Safety.
+The school has a Health and Wellness magnet program.
+It also offers dual enrollment courses such as ENC101 Composition, Transportation, and Safety.

 Athletics

-The school's track and field teams reached three state championships in Track and Field (1995, 1997, 2000), three state championships in Cross Country (1992, 1996, 1998), and ranked #2 nationally in Track and Field (1998), and 18th in Cross Country.
+The school's teams reached three state championships in track and field (1995, 1997, 2000), and three state championships in cross country (1992, 1996, 1998).
+They ranked #2 nationally in track and field (1998), and 18th in cross country.
 They won the 5A Basketball State Championship in 1994.

 Debate

-In addition to successful athletic programs, the school also had success in forensics or speech & debate.
-In 2010 a debate team started at Boyd Anderson that competed in the Florida Forensic League.
-In the second year of the debate team, two Boyd Anderson Students advanced from the South Florida region to the National Forensic League National Championship Tournament.
+The school has also had success in forensics and speech & debate.
+In 2010, a debate team started at Boyd Anderson that competed in the Florida Forensic League.
+In the second year of the debate team, two Boyd Anderson students advanced from the South Florida region to the National Forensic League National Championship Tournament.

 Service organizations

-Boyd Anderson also maintains several community service-based organizations including: Key Club, Students Helping Achieve Philanthropic Excellence, Ladies of Distinction, Brother to Brother, Sister to Sister, and Gentlemen of Distinction.
+Boyd Anderson maintains several community service-based organizations, including Key Club, Students Helping Achieve Philanthropic Excellence, Ladies of Distinction, Brother to Brother, Sister to Sister, and Gentlemen of Distinction.

 Demographics

 As of the 2021–22 school year, the total student enrollment was 1,879.
-The ethnic makeup of the school was 90.6% Black, 9.8% White, 9.4% Hispanic, 1.3% Multiracial, 0.7% Asian, 0.4% Native American or Native Alaskan, and 0.2% Pacific Islander.
+The ethnic makeup of the school was 90.6% Black, 9.8% White, 9.4% Hispanic, 1.3% multiracial, 0.7% Asian, 0.4% Native American or Native Alaskan, and 0.2% Pacific Islander.